 There’s no shortage of irritating bank and credit card fees.
 There are overdraft fees, the ones that always seem to kick you when you’re down.
-There are late fees, a minor inconvenience that could cause considerable damage if left unhandled.
-There are fees on ATM transactions, which are not so expensive in the grand scheme of things, but an irritant nonetheless.
+There are late fees, a minor inconvenience that could cause considerable damage to your personal finance situation if left unhandled.
+Then you have to worry about ATM fees, which are not so expensive in the grand scheme of things, but an irritant nonetheless.
 But one of the more frustrating, and confusing, fees is the one that dings your bank account just for existing — the monthly maintenance fee.

-When you signed up for a checking account at your financial institution, you were likely hoping for a safe place to store your money, somewhere you could easily access it with a swipe of your debit card or a quick ATM withdrawal.
-However, banks operate on human power, and those humans have to maintain your account, as well as any other perks associated with your account.
+When you signed up for a checking account at your financial institution, you were likely hoping for a safe place to store your money, somewhere you could easily make debit card purchases, a bill payment, or have access to online banking and other financial services.
+However, traditional banks, and even online banks, operate on human power, and those humans have to maintain your account, as well as any other perks associated with your account.

-Monthly maintenance fees typically range from $1–$30 depending on the institution.
+Monthly maintenance fees typically range from $1–$30 depending on the institution, and you will be charged one upon account opening.
 Cushion has analyzed more than $13 billion worth of consumer transactions, and these fees most frequently come in at $5 or $12.

 That means if you consistently pay monthly maintenance fees, you’ll spend between $60–$144 each year, and possibly more.

-Not all banks charge maintenance fees.
-The ones that do, though, use these fees to cover any costs associated with maintaining your account, including add-ons such as overdraft protection, out-of-network ATM coverage, and other perks.
+Not all banks charge a monthly fee.
+Monthly maintenance fees charged by banks cover any costs associated with maintaining your account, including operating costs and add-ons, such as overdraft protection, out-of-network ATM coverage, early direct deposit, and other perks.

-Different banks refer to these charges by different names, so be sure to know what you’re looking for on your banking statement.
-Your bank may refer to them as:
+Different banks refer to these monthly fees by different names, so be sure to know what you’re looking for on your banking statement.
+Your financial institution may refer to them as:

-Luckily, there are a few ways to avoid landing these fees.
-Depending on the institution and the type of account you have there, your bank may automatically waive the monthly maintenance fee if you meet any one or more criteria.
-These criteria typically include a minimum balance requirement, making regular deposits to the account, or connecting other accounts at the same institution and keeping a minimum balance in those as well.
+Luckily, there are a few ways to avoid monthly fees.
+Depending on the institution and the type of account you have there, your bank may automatically waive the monthly service fee if you meet any one or more criteria.
+These criteria typically include a minimum balance requirement, making regular deposits to the account, being enrolled in rewards programs, or connecting other accounts at the same bank and keeping a minimum balance in those as well.

 Cushion has found that, per user, the top U.S. banks that charge monthly maintenance fees are: Chase, Bank of America, Wells Fargo, US Bank, and TD Bank.

-According to the banks’ respective websites, here are the requirements to avoid a monthly maintenance fee.
+According to the banks’ respective websites, each have different requirements for how to avoid a monthly maintenance fee.